eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 The `Kafka` templates for the Appsody `Quarkus` and `Spring Boot` application stacks remain in the starting state when you create a project using them.
 These projects require users to configure a Kafka instance to connect to in order to run correctly.
 Additionally, these templates do not expose an endpoint at the `/` path that Codewind attempts to ping, since these projects are not meant to be REST-style applications.

-**Workaround** Refer to the documentation for the respective stacks to find out how to configure a Kafka to work with the applications:
+**Workaround** Refer to the documentation for the respective stacks to find out how to configure a Kafka instance to work with the applications:

 - [Quarkus](https://github.com/appsody/stacks/tree/master/incubator/quarkus#kafka-template)
 - [Spring Boot](https://github.com/appsody/stacks/tree/master/incubator/java-spring-boot2/templates/kafka)